Home / All Documents / Do Insurance Companies Check Driving Licence With DVLA (Access)

 maxresdefault 81

 If the insurer later finds undisclosed information through a DVLA check, they can cancel the policy and refuse any claim.
-I have worked with drivers who faced this situation after forgetting an old speeding fine.
-The result was an uninsured period and higher costs to restart cover.
+I have worked with multiple drivers who faced this exact situation.

 ConsequenceHonest MistakeDeliberate Non-Disclosure